A Day in the Life of an SC Volunteer

 The steps to volunteering:

-We also recommend that you read some of the Volunteer Profiles to know that past volunteers have said about the experience.
+- We also recommend that you read some of the Volunteer Profiles to know what past volunteers have said about the experience.

 If you are able to volunteer, you will never forget this amazing once-in-a-lifetime experience, helping people change their lives!